Skip to main content

 Throughput as System Property

-Throughput improvements that stress people or break downstream processes aren't improvements.
+Throughput improvements that stress people or break downstream processes are not improvements.
 The Vance ticket routing system increased tickets-per-hour while degrading resolution quality.
-Throughput is meaningful only when measured at the system level, not the component level.
+Throughput matters only at the system level.
+Component-level gains that create system-level losses are invisible sabotage.

-Focus is the most valuable resource in knowledge work—and the least measured.
-An improvement that saves 30 minutes but adds constant low-grade anxiety isn't an improvement.
-The Vance team's dashboards showed efficiency gains while their attention fragmented and their expertise eroded.
+Focus is the most valuable and least measured resource in knowledge work.
+An improvement that saves thirty minutes but adds constant low-grade anxiety produces a net loss.
+The Vance team's dashboards glowed green while attention fragmented and expertise eroded.

 Module 1A: Theory